opengeospatial/teamengine/teamengine-docker/README.md

 This will build a new docker image from scratch.
 It may take a while the first time since Docker will download some base images from [docker hub](https://hub.docker.com).

-## Running TeamEngine inside a Docker container
+## Running TEAM Engine inside a Docker container
-The following docker command starts the TeamEngine inside the Docker container with the name ```teamengine``` on port 8088:
+The following docker command starts the TEAM Engine inside the Docker container with the name ```teamengine``` on port 8088:

     % docker run -p 8088:8080 --name teamengine --rm opengis/teamengine

-## Accessing the TeamEngine web interface
+## Accessing the TEAM Engine web interface
 Use a browser of your choice and open the URL:

 http://container-ip:8088/teamengine

 If your are running Docker on Windows or OS X with docker-machine check the IP with ```docker-machine ip```.
 On Linux it is most likely localhost/127.0.0.1 on Windows and OS X it might be a IP like:

 http://192.168.99.100:8088/teamengine